Documentary: Dynex Quantum Computing for solving Real-World Problems, At Scale.

 a decade ahead of projections

 Market researchers are forecasting that full quantum advantage, characterized by effective error correction and scalability, will be achieved by 2040.
-However, Dynex's n.quantum computing technology enables customers to leverage this quantum advantage today, effectively providing a technological leap of more than a decade.
-By integrating advanced neuromorphic quantum computing capabilities, Dynex empowers users with unprecedented computational power and efficiency, positioning itself at the forefront of technological innovation well ahead of the projected timeline.
+However, Dynex's quantum-as-a-service (QaaS) technology enables customers to leverage this quantum advantage today, effectively providing a technological leap of more than a decade.
+By integrating advanced quantum computing capabilities, Dynex enables users with unprecedented computational power and efficiency, positioning itself at the forefront of technological innovation well ahead of the projected timeline.

 Neuromorphic quantum computing: